MCC 360 – Program background

 The MCC 360 is a national project undertaken by the Medical Council of Canada (MCC) and partner organizations to incorporate a common, robust multi-source feedback (MSF) tool and process into physician quality assurance and improvement programs across the country.
 The project builds on an evaluation tool known as the Physician Achievement Review (PAR), developed in 1999 by the College of Physicians & Surgeons of Alberta (CPSA) with the University of Calgary.

-When the idea of a national multi-source feedback program began to take hold, the CPSA transferred administration of the MSF program to the MCC as registered charity and a nationally-recognized, trusted authority for physician assessment.
+When the idea of a national multi-source feedback program began to take hold, the CPSA transferred administration of the MSF program to the MCC as a registered charity and nationally-recognized, trusted authority for physician assessment.
 The project includes:

 - the development of national guidelines

 - enhancements to the MSF questionnaires and reporting

 - development of feedback tools, survey service delivery, and research, to support immediate and ongoing change

 The project will be completed when a self-sustaining national program is in place.